Wellington Gas Company: A new enterprise

 The gas company's promoters first met in December 1869 inspired by the proposals of local engineer J Rees George, son-in-law of John Martin.
-The provisional board were W. B. Rhodes, C. J. Pharazyn, J. Johnston, F. A. Krull and T. M. Stewart.
+The provisional board were W. B. Rhodes, C. J. Pharazyn, J. Johnston, Frederick Krull and T. M. Stewart.
 Pharazyn was made the first chairman and George the first manager and engineer.
 J. E. Nathan, W. H. Levin, Edward Pearce and A. P. Stewart joined the other promoters to make the first board of directors.
 It was empowered by the Wellington Gas Company Act 1870 to supply coal gas through pipelines and other facilities which might require breaking up Wellington's public streets and opening its drains.

 The company constructed its coal to gas and coke plant and four gasometers on 3½ acres of reclaimed land just north of Courtenay Place, and the town was first lit by gas on 21 April 1871.
 Ownership of a small block of shares entitled a domestic consumer to a substantial discount on their gas bill as well as a dividend.
 Accordingly the shares were very widely held.

 In 1898 the company built a new head office building on the corner of Tory Street and Courtenay Place, beside the gasworks.
-Much of the site in Courtenay Place was sold off soon after the first World War.
-New gasworks in Miramar had been finished in the winter of 1912.
 The two-storey masonry head office building was used by the gas company until 1992, and is heritage-listed by Wellington City Council.
 As of 2025 the Wellington Gas Company's building is occupied by a KFC restaurant.
+New gasworks in Miramar had been finished in the winter of 1912, and much of the site in Courtenay Place was sold off soon after World War 1.